KD2BD FMT Methodology

 Doppler Shift vs. Antenna Polarization

-Another experiment was performed to discover what effect, if any, antenna polarization might have on the Doppler shifts observed on ionospherically propagated radio signals.
+Another experiment was performed to discover what effect, if any, antenna polarization might have on the Doppler shifts observed.

-During this test, the carrier frequency of radio station CHU was measured using a 0.08 wavelength vertically polarized resonant loop antenna, and a half-wavelength horizontally polarized dipole antenna.
-Note that CHU transmits using vertical polarization.
+During this test, the carrier frequency of radio station CHU was measured using a 0.08 wavelength vertically polarized resonant loop antenna, as well as a half-wavelength horizontally polarized dipole antenna, with the understanding that CHU transmits using vertical polarization.

 Dual Polarization Doppler Shift

-Measured Doppler effects over time versus antenna polarization (02-Jan-08)
+Measured Doppler effects over time versus antenna polarization, CHU, January 2, 2008

 Dual Polarization Doppler Shift

-Measured Doppler effects over time versus antenna polarization (07-Jan-08)
+Measured Doppler effects over time versus antenna polarization, CHU, January 7, 2008

 There were times when the frequency measurements were very similar, and others when they were quite different.
 Most of the time the Doppler Shift trended toward the same direction, but this was not always the case.
 Faraday rotation taking place in the ionosphere is believed to be responsible for these effects.